-Commands, or statements, in Fortran are strings of characters separated by blanks ("words") that we are allowed to write from the 1st to the 132nd column of a file.
-Each line starts a new command29.
-We can put more than one command on each line by separating them with a semicolon (;).
-Everything after an exclamation mark (!) is a comment.
+Commands, or statements, in C++ are strings of characters separated by blanks ("words") and end with a semicolon (;).
+We can put more than one command on each line by separating them with a semicolon.

+Everything after two slashes (//) is a comment.
 Proliferation of comments is necessary for documenting our code.
 Good documentation of our code is an integral part of programming.
-If the code is planned to be read by others, or by us at a later time, make sure to explain in detail what each line is supposed to do.
+If we plan to have our code read by others (or by us) at a later time, we have to make sure to explain in detail what each line is supposed to do.
 You and your collaborators will save a lot of time in the process of debugging, improving and extending your code.